By Monique Palomares

 Later come what we call “Les saints de glace” (The Saints of Ice).
 They are St. Mamertus, St. Pancratius and St. Servatius (in French St Mamert, St Pancrace, St Servais) on respectively May 11th, 12th, and 13th.
 On those days the weather’s supposed to be cold.

 You won’t find these days on a regular calendar.
 The Catholic Church removed them in 1960.
 They seemed to be… “not very Catholic” (this expression means “not very Kosher”, so to speak).
 When they’re over, Winter is definitively over and Summer is on its way.

 Monique works with me on Mama Lisa’s World en français. – Lisa

 This article was posted on Saturday, April 22nd, 2006 at 11:35 pm and is filed under Countries & Cultures, France, French, Holidays Around the World, Languages, Occitan, Occitan, The Four Horsemen of the Cold - Les Cavaliers du froid.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “The Four Horsemen of the Cold”

 Leave a Reply

 April 25th, 2006 at 11:26 am

 I am an instrumental music teacher and I am looking for sheet music of folk songs from around the world.
 I currently have students from China, Japan, Korea, India, Bangladesh, Dominican Republic, Iran, Israel, South Africa, and Italy.
 I teach violin, viola, guitar, piano, and voice.
 I am interested in getting sheet music for well known folk songs from these different countries, for these different instruments.
 Can anyone help me?
 Thanks, Paula Faith